 Please click on the above text for more information and access to publications by the Mindfulness Initiative.

 WHAT IS NEUROPLASTICITY?

 Neurones that fire together, wire together

-If you are asking does Mindfulness meditation work and are keen to find out more information through research based papers, then I highly recommend you visit Mindfulnet.org.
-Their site contains a comprehensive catalogue of journal articles ranging in topic from, Mindfulness in the workplace, to the clinical applications of Mindfulness relating to Children and families, Autism, ADHD and research into the clinical applications of many other specific conditions.
+If you are asking does Mindfulness meditation really work and are keen to find out more information through research based papers, then I highly recommend you follow this link, Scholarly articles for MBSR' as a springboard to a catalogue of journal articles ranging in topic from, Mindfulness in the workplace, to the clinical applications of Mindfulness relating to Stress, Autism, ADHD and research into the clinical applications of many other specific conditions.

 Finally a very interesting article 'Minfulness practice leads to increases in regional brain gray matter density' (Psychiatry Res.
 2011 Jan 30; 191(1): 36–43.) contains , as part of its conclusion, the statement:

 Demonstrating morphological increases in regions associated with mental health, the data presented here suggest a plausible underlying neural mechanism, namely, that such increases represent enduring changes in brain structure that could support improved mental functioning.